PHOTOGRAPHY EQUIPMENT

 For flash, the Profoto portable lighting system has proven reliable for studio shots and moving subjects outdoors.
 All flashes can fail, just like memory cards and external hard drives, so I also carry two, plus a spare flash tube.
 The lighting kit also includes C-stands, reflectors, gels and a variety of modifiers and soft boxes.

 I always shoot in RAW on two cards in each camera.
-After the shoot, the used digital memory cards stay in a secure holder inside a zippered vest pocket on my person.
+After the shoot, one set of shot cards stays in a secure holder inside a zippered vest pocket on my person.
 As soon as I return to my hotel, the RAW files are backed up on my computer, Dropbox, and at least one hard drive.
 All drives are kept in different locations, or one is FedExed home.
 I love what I do, but I’ve also learned not to assume anything.

 P.S.
 My kit for vacationing and personal work is a digital camera, usually the Leica Q with its 28mm f/1.7 Aspherical lens and an Leica M9 with a 50mm f/2 Summicron.
 This is for pure seeing, shooting slowly and deliberately.